FakeItEasy/FakeItEasy/docs/argument-constraints.md

 * if both values are `null`, they are considered equal,
 * if one value is `null` and the other isn't, they are not considered equal,
-* the highest-priority [custom argument equality comparer](custom-argument-equality.md) that can compare the parameter's type, or
+* the highest-priority [custom argument equality comparer](custom-argument-equality.md) that can compare the example object's type, or
 * `Object.Equals`

 If this list is not satisfactory, you may have to use the `That.Matches`